 approach designed to accommodate your immediate and ongoing professional

-Four-Pronged Training/Support Approach
+Four-Pronged Training/Support Model

-1- General Training/Support Resources: Our
+1- General Training/Support Resources: Our team

 information to help get our returning staff acclimated with the basic

 differences between our old (MS Windows XP/7 and MS Office) and new (MS Windows